Welcome to Outerbelt Alliance NFP

 Day:

-6. Sunday, June 6 Bartel Grassland/Flossmoor Road – Camp Sullivan (~13 mi, Tryner’s Pond)
+6. Sunday, June 4 Vollmer Road Grove – Camp Sullivan (~13 mi, Tryner’s Pond, Camping at Camp Sullivan)

-9. Wednesday, June 9 Camp Bullfrog Lake – Camp Bullfrog Lake (Circuit within Palos Preserves, ~10 mi)
+9. Wednesday, June 7 Camp Bullfrog Lake – Camp Bullfrog Lake (Circuit within Palos Preserves, ~10 mi, Camp at Camp Bullfrog Lake)

-10. Thursday, June 10 Camp Bullfrog Lake – Salt Creek Trail/W. Jackson Ave. in LaGrange Park (12 mi, Arie Crown Forest – close to Oak Brook REI Store)
+10. Thursday, June 8 Camp Bullfrog Lake – Salt Creek Trail/W. Jackson Ave. in LaGrange Park (12 mi, Arie Crown Forest, – close to Oak Brook REI Store) – CAMPING TBD

-12. Saturday, June 12 DesPlaines Ave in Forest Park – Catherine Chevalier Woods (~10 mi) - Includes Trailside Museum of Natural History
+12. Saturday, June 10 DesPlaines Ave in Forest Park – Catherine Chevalier Woods (~10 mi, Camping TBD) - Includes Trailside Museum of Natural History

-16. Wednesday, June 16 Old School Forest Preserve – South Park (Lake Forest) (~10 mi, Middlefork Savannah/Open Lands Assn)
+16. Wednesday, June 14 Old School Forest Preserve – South Park (Lake Forest) (~10 mi, Middlefork Savannah/Open Lands Assn, Camping TBD)

 Total = ~220 miles